mvyimby/mvyimby/content/_index.md

 places for people to live.
 We want to fix this and make our community a more welcoming and inclusive one.
 Let’s legalize housing.

-We are a chapter of [South Bay YIMBY], who work throughout Santa Clara County.
+We are a chapter of [South Bay YIMBY], who work throughout Santa Clara County and [YIMBY Action], a 501(c)(4) statewide nonprofit organization (EIN 81-514-0915).
 We're also affiliated with the following pro-housing organizations:

-- [YIMBY Action], who are based in San Francisco
-- [Peninsula for Everyone], who handle San Mateo County.
+- [Peninsula for Everyone], who handle San Mateo County and the North Peninsula portion of Santa Clara County.
 - [California YIMBY], who are focused on Statewide legislation.

 [South Bay YIMBY]:https://southbayyimby.wordpress.com/
 [YIMBY Action]:https://yimbyaction.org/